Walmart Product Photography Is a Competitive Lever, Not a Checkbox

 | 360-degree spin | Supported (24 images) | Not natively supported |

-Walmart is also stricter on minimum resolution.
+Walmart is stricter on minimum resolution.
 Amazon suppresses listings with low-res images but keeps them live.
-Walmart unpublishes them entirely.
-On the other hand, Walmart offers far more rich media options, with 8 video slots and native 360 spin support that Amazon lacks.
+Walmart unpublishes them entirely once a primary image drops below 500 x 500 pixels.
+On the other hand, Walmart offers more rich media options, with 8 video slots and native 360 spin support that Amazon lacks.
+Both platforms expect a square primary image, so a clean square hero shot generally travels between the two.

 For a full breakdown of Amazon's specifications, see Amazon Product Photography: Requirements, Costs, and the Best Approach for 2026.